IsruAlpha/cursor-brainrot/README.md

 ## 🚀 About

-`cursor-brainrot` is a fun and powerful CLI tool inspired by [Claude Brainrot](https://github.com/unoptimal/claude-brainrot).
+`cursor-brainrot` is a fun and powerful CLI tool.
 It listens to **Cursor AI** responses and automatically launches popular short-video platforms such as:

 - TikTok
 - Instagram Reels